icon icon icon icon icon icon icon

 Afghans face acute hunger

-What CARE is Doing in Afghanistan
+How to help: What CARE is doing in Afghanistan

 Afghanistan remains in the grip of an alarming hunger crisis, exacerbated by drought, displacement, skyrocketing food prices, the COVID-19 pandemic, and a catastrophic economic crisis, with nearly 19 million people now facing acute hunger.
 This earthquake was another devastating blow for the Afghan people who need our support now, more than ever.